YanPioneer/RLKGF/README.md

 |                     | RLKGF on GMD | 0.6117 |
 |                     | SFT on GMD   | 0.3680 |

 Table 4.
-Generalization comparison between RLKGF and SFT.Disease Probability (RWR)
+Generalization comparison between RLKGF and SFT.